Tornado Watch Vs

 If you’re in a tornado watch, you’re in preparation mode.
 You’re checking your emergency kit, moving furniture out of the way, maybe heading to your basement or interior room.
 But you’re not in immediate danger.

 But if you get a warning, you’re in survival mode.
 Every second counts.
-If you’re caught outside, you need to get low, get covered, and get away from windows.
-If you’re driving, you need to abandon the car and find a ditch or low-lying area.
+Which means if you’re caught outside, you need to get low, get covered, and get away from windows.
+And if you’re driving, you need to abandon the car and find a ditch or low-lying area.
 If you’re inside, you need to get to the safest spot in your home—typically a basement, hallway, or interior room on the lowest floor.

 Misunderstanding these two can lead to dangerous delays.
-So naturally, i’ve seen people panic during a watch and bolt for shelter unnecessarily, only to find themselves exposed during a warning later when they’re already stressed and disorganized.
-Or worse, I’ve heard stories of people ignoring a warning because they thought it was just “another watch.”
-That’s when things go wrong.
+I’ve seen people panic during a watch and bolt for shelter unnecessarily, only to find themselves exposed during a warning later when they’re already stressed and disorganized.
+Because of that, or worse, I’ve heard stories of people ignoring a warning because they thought it was just “another watch. ” That’s when things go wrong.

 This isn’t just about knowing definitions.
 It’s about understanding the urgency behind each alert.